ecsmith/box-app/README.md

 ####What I did't finish:
 * Doesn't actually function.
 Currently a High-Fidelity Prototype.
-* Add more features including past file transfers.
+* Add more features including: A User's history of file transfers.

 ####What I work on given more time:
 * Use the SDK to actually securely transfer files.